-When your antivirus is up-to-date, you need to run a full system scan.
-This scan can take a long time, but it is important to make sure that you do not have a virus interfering with or using the COM Surrogate process.
-Once the scan is complete, have the antivirus remove any viruses it found and restart your computer.
+You need to run a complete system scan when your antivirus is up-to-date.
+This scan can take a long time, but it is vital to ensure that you do not have a surrogate virus interfering with or using the COM Surrogate process.
+Once the scan is complete, have the antivirus remove any surrogate virus it can find and restart your computer.

-If you are using a third-party antivirus, you can visit the manufacturer’s website for specific instructions on how to update it.
-Once you have updated the antivirus, you also need to make sure that Windows Defender is disabled.
+If you are using a third-party antivirus, you can visit the manufacturer’s website for specific instructions on how to update it and use it to remove any surrogate virus.
+Once you have updated the antivirus, you must also ensure that Windows Defender is disabled.

-Finally, if the virus scan does not find anything, but you still believe you might have a virus, you can try to run an offline scan.
+Finally, if the virus scan does not find any surrogate virus but still believes you might have a virus, you can try to run an offline scan.
+It is also highly recommended to check for other malware infections that may be causing you an infected computer.
 Again, you need to follow the antivirus manufacturer’s instructions to do this.

-Another cause of poor COM Surrogate performance is the Windows 10 OS (operating system) is not up-to-date.
+Another cause of poor COM Surrogate process performance is the Windows 10 OS (operating system) is not up-to-date.
+Having an outdated version of Windows running can lead to many issues.
 To update Windows 10 manually, follow the steps below:

-Type “Settings” into the search bar and select the corresponding option or you can click on the “Settings” icon in the Start Menu.
+Type “Settings” into the search bar, select the corresponding option or click on the “Settings” icon in the Start Menu.

 From the Settings menu, choose “Updates & Security.”

 Make sure to select “Windows Update” on the menu on the right.
-On the left, click the button under “Update status” that says “Check for updates.”
+On the left, click the “Update status” button that says “Check for updates.”

 If any updates are installed, you must restart your computer before they go into effect.
 To do this, click on the Start menu “Power” icon and select “Restart.”

-If a stalled or missing update was interfering with the COM Surrogate, this method should take care of the issue.
-If you continue experiencing problems, continue to the next method.
+If a stalled or missing update is interfered with once the COM Surrogate process runs, this method should take care of the issue.
+If you continue experiencing COM surrogate problems, continue to the following method.

-Type “Windows Media Player” into the search bar and select the appropriate option or you can click on the “Windows Media Player” icon if it is available on your taskbar.
+Type “Windows Media Player” into the search bar and select the appropriate option, or click on the “Windows Media Player” icon if it is available on your taskbar.

 When the app opens, allow it to sit for a few minutes.
 If it needs to update, it will do so automatically, and an “Update complete” message will appear at the bottom of the window.